kapouer/upcache/README-scope.md

 Restrictions
 ------------

-A restriction is an alphanumeric string.
+A restriction is an alphanumeric string that defines two different things:
+- how the application authorizes the current request
+- how the proxy builds a key for a given request

 Multiple permissions can be given as arguments, in which case the bearer must match at least one of them to get access.